wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

 GitHub <a target="_blank" href="https://github.com/blog/1184-contributing-guidelines">automatically adds</a> a link to this file when a contributor creates a new issue or pull request.

+This file is one of the first assets to be created during the beginning of a project.

 We're really glad you're reading this, because volunteer developers make this project come to fruition.

 ## Contents